-(Wireless setting, please refer to "Wireless" chapter for more detail.)
+(Wireless setting, please refer to the chapter about wireless settings for more detail.)

 European Union - Disposal and Recycling Information

 The symbol below means that according to local regulations your product and/or its battery shall be disposed of separately from domestic waste.
 If this product is end of life, take it to a recycling station designated by local authorities.
 At the time of disposal, the separate collection of your product and/or its battery will help save natural resources and ensure that the environment is sustainable development.